IbzanHyena/blog.ibzan.co.uk/articles/2023-05-15-thoughts-on-j.md

 These conjunctions allow for combining verbs or modifying them in a variety of ways.
 However, I find that J&rsquo;s adverbs are especially expressive.

-Adverbs are what J calls modifiers that act on a single verb.
+Adverbs are what J calls modifiers that only take a single operand.
 While there aren&rsquo;t many of them, they are extremely useful.

 Perhaps the most common adverb is `~` as both [reflex][nuvoc-reflex] and [passive][nuvoc-passive].